 This image has been with me for years—a symbol of the seamless connection between life and knowledge and the coming era of synthetic intelligence.
 Recognizing the cosmic significance of this synthetic intelligence is ultimately the key to answering what it is that we want from our partnership with machines.

 A Virus in the Code

-One of the underlying themes in this series is that most of society’s serious ills stem from a hijacking of the code within the code.
+One of the underlying themes in this series is that most of society’s serious ills stem from a hijacking of this code within the code.
 Technology is a neutral force for achieving human goals, but one that has long been plundered for profit and expropriated for power.
 Think of it as two viral infections; one extracting wealth and the other consolidating control.
 The former has its home in for-profit enterprises, the latter in authoritarian regimes.
 Kleptocracy fuses these infections and is a growing problem throughout the world today.

 Artificial intelligence and automation raise the stakes of these viral infections.
 Imagine an enterprise perfectly tuned to extract wealth, spew waste, and avoid costs—a kind of “perfect profit machine” with devastating consequences for its surrounding communities and the environment.
 The other nightmare is a “perfect control machine” using surveillance, AI, and automation to bend citizens to the will of a ruler.
 These scenarios are far more frightening than the typical “killer robot” science fiction story because their early sketches are already here.
-What happens with these viral infections today is critically important because, if allowed to persist, they will mutate the DNA of the future of intelligence with cataclysmic consequences.
+What happens with these viral infections today is critically important because, if allowed to persist, they will mutate the DNA of the future of intelligence, and do so with cataclysmic consequences.